 - Your Roth IRA has been open for at least five years counting from January 1 of the year you made your first Roth IRA contribution.

-- You use the funds toward purchasing a home within 120 days of receiving the distribution.
+- You use the funds to purchase a home within 120 days of receiving the distribution.

 The next bucket holds your investment earnings.
 This is the money your contributions earned through the stock market or via interest and other gains.